leftrightleft/skills-secret-scanning/.github/steps/2-tbd.md

 _Way to go!
 You completed Step 2: Review secret scanning alerts  :tada:_

 Up to now, you've learned how to identify secrets already stored in your repository.
-In this section, we will enable push protection on the repository to prevent new secrets from being written to the repository.
+In this section, you will enable push protection on the repository to prevent new secrets from being written to the repository.

 **What is push protection**: When code is being written to GitHub (a push), secret scanning checks for high-confidence secrets (those identified with a low false positive rate).
 Secret scanning lists any secrets it detects so the author can review the secrets and remove them or, if needed, allow those secrets to be pushed.